Welcome To iFightBack ® (by Self-Defense Software)

 With iFightBack® you can practice necessary skills that you could not otherwise practice at a gun range.
 For instance, drawing from concealment be it waistband holster, purse, or even a flash-bang holster; moving while shooting, shoot / don't shoot scenarios; moving targets, addressing and shooting a threat that is behind you; and many others.

 Interactive firearms training simulators have been used for years to train military and police because it offers a realistic but safe way to practice responding to dangerous situations.
 US House Resolution 487 officially recognized Modeling and Simulation (M&S) as a National Critical Technology.
 Simulators have also recently become popular at commercial gun ranges.
-Now for the first time, with iFightBack, you can use interactive video technology to practice personal and home defense in your own home without the $50 or more per hour cost at gun ranges.
+Now for the first time, with iFightBack, you can use interactive video technology to practice personal and home defense in your own home or classroom without the $50 or more per hour cost at gun ranges.
 Now you can practice as long as you want, whenever you want, rain or shine.

 If you own a gun for personal and/or home defense, the need to practice is critical.
 Going to the range to shoot at paper targets is necessary to acquire certain shooting skills but that is not enough to prepare yourself for a potential life or death shooting incident. iFightBack presents a variety of interactive video simulated scenarios depicting such life threatening possibilities as home invasions, muggings, carjackings, and more.
 It also includes video drills such as the Tueller drill; drawing against a knife wielding attacker from 21 feet and others.
-It also includes interactive videos to practice Shoot / Don't Shoot (threat assessment) scenarios, moving steel targets and gun range targets for sight picture, stance, and grip practice.
+Also included are interactive videos to practice Shoot / Don't Shoot (threat assessment) scenarios, moving steel targets and gun range targets for sight picture, stance, and grip practice.

 iFightBack allows you to practice Drawing from Concealment which is not allowed at most gun ranges.
 See Drawing from Concealment iFightBack also allows you to practice shooting while moving, drawing and turning to face a threat behind you, shooting from a compromised position such as from the ground on your back.
 These are skills that need to be practiced but are way too dangerous to practice with live ammunation.
 Dry fire with iFightBack is the prefect alternative.
 See Shooting from the Ground